-- Inclusion is a Choice.
-Inclusion is the intentional act of creating environments in which an individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
-Inclusion involves ongoing engagement with diversity - in people and in communities (intellectual, social, cultural, geographical) with which individuals might connect - in ways that increase one's awareness, content knowledge, empathy and understanding of the complex ways individuals interact with each other, and within systems and institutions.
+Inclusion is a Choice.
+Inclusion is tThe intentional act of creating environments in which an individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
+Inclusion involves Oongoing engagement with diversity - in people and in communities (intellectual, social, cultural, geographical) with which individuals might connect - in ways that increase one's awareness, content knowledge, cognitive sophistication, and empathic empathy and understanding of the complex ways individuals interact within systems and institutions.
 Inclusion is putting diversity into action which means actively seeking out and centering voices that have been traditionally underrepresented and/or marginalized, as well as the voices of those directly/most impacted by a particular policy or practice.
-Inclusion recognizes that the perspectives and input of these individuals are fundamental to the process of achieving equity. - NOTE: The guideline again adds language to illustrate application of the concept, not just a static definition, and to promote consistency among the three recommendations.
+Inclusion recognizes that the perspectives and input of these individuals are fundamental to the process of achieving equity.
+To: Definition Subgroup From: Glen Weissenberger Re: Suggestions Date: September 1, 2021